solo-io/supergloo/docs/cli/supergloo_apply_routingrule.md

 ---
-title: "supergloo create routingrule"
+title: "supergloo apply routingrule"
 weight: 5
 ---
-## supergloo create routingrule
+## supergloo apply routingrule

-Create a routing rule to apply to one or more meshes.
+Apply a routing rule to one or more meshes.

 ### Synopsis